jmvsevilleja/the_spacebar/README.md

 return new JsonResponse(['hearts' => rand(5, 100)]);
 -------------------
 Services - any object that does work
+Everything in symfony is done by service by installing bundles

 router object - matches routes & generates URLS twig object - render templates